geetptl/goque/README.md

 There is no purpose to this project, and is an academic excursion to learn how to build cli applications in Go.
 Although if you are interested, contributions are most welcome.

-The name comes from Go and Queue, and is a pun on [Goku](https://en.wikipedia.org/wiki/Goku).

 ## Usage

 I'll be adding here once I have some actual material, tests.
 Until then, use `go build -o bin/goque` to create a binary.